-I just showed you some of the amazing powers of the checkout form widget has for styling the checkout page.
+I just showed you some of the amazing powers that the elementor checkout form widget has for styling the checkout page.

 As an eCommerce store owner, I am pretty sure you want that ability as well.

-You can even add custom fields to your checkout.
+You can even add custom fields to your checkout form.

 Whatever your special case may be, Aero's thoughtfully engineered checkout form builder is here to serve your needs.